 Bedford Tavern & Seafood House

 You just might be in the mood for some seafood after exploring Coral Caverns.
 Travel about 11 minutes east to the Bedford Tavern & Seafood House and feast your eyes upon the best seafood in Bedford!
-Enjoy seafood delights like grilled bay scallops and steamed littleneck clams with a tasty brew to make your trip complete, with drafts to more than 150 bottles as options.
+Enjoy seafood delights like grilled bay scallops and steamed littleneck clams with a tasty brew to make your trip complete, with plenty of beer on tap and more than 150 bottles as options.